 {126}

-The history of the children of Israel is one scene of &#8220;a stiff-necked and rebellious people.&#8221; But to take up the point of the dispensation&#8212;obedience under the law by which life was to be: this obedience they undertook; and Moses returned to receive the various orderings of divine appointment as under it, and the two tables of testimony.
-But this dispensation, which met the failure of the world, which had gods many and lords many, and in form was to bring righteousness in the flesh, came to nothing in man&#8217;s hand, before the order of it was brought down from the mount, or they had received in detail the record of what they had undertaken.
-They made, while Moses was in the mount, a golden calf, and said, &#8220;These be thy gods, O Israel, which brought thee up out of Egypt.&#8221; The spring and foundation-stone of all the commandments and ordinances was gone.
+The history of the children of Israel is one scene of "a stiffnecked and rebellious people".
+But to take up the point of the dispensation -- obedience under the law by which life was to be: this obedience they undertook; and Moses returned to receive the various orderings of divine appointment as under it, and the two tables of testimony.
+But this dispensation, which met the failure of the world, which had gods many and lords many, and in form was to bring righteousness in the flesh, came to nothing in man's hand, before the order of it was brought down from the mount, or they had received in detail the record of what they had undertaken.
+They made, while Moses was in the mount, a golden calf, and said, "These be thy gods, O Israel, which brought thee up out of Egypt".
+The spring and foundation-stone of all the commandments and ordinances was gone.
 They had turned their glory into the similitude of a calf which eateth hay.
 The ordinance or dispensation of priesthood failed in like manner.
 Before Aaron and his sons had gone out from the door of the tabernacle of the congregation, because the anointing oil of the Lord was upon them, Nadab and Abihu had already offered strange fire and been consumed before the Lord.
 The sons had not eaten the sin offering in the holy place, and the blood of it was not brought in within the holy place, as was commanded.
 The Lord spared them, but the service had failed in its very outset.
 And the Lord also spake unto Moses after the death of the two sons of Aaron, when they offered before the Lord and died; and the Lord said unto Moses, speak unto Aaron, thy brother, that he come not at all times into the holy place within the veil.
 The consequence was, that the garments of glory and beauty were never worn by the high priest save at his consecration.
 For he was to wear them only on going into the holy place within the veil, and his going in being now only on the day of atonement, he was desired withal on that day to come in other though holy garments.
-Thus failed the law&#8212;thus failed the priesthood, as all else, however God might carry it on in patience and mercy for a time, &#8220;till there was no remedy.&#8221;|
+Thus failed the law -- thus failed the priesthood, as all else, however God might carry it on in patience and mercy for a time, "till there was no remedy"¦.

 The kingly dispensation failed in the same way as did the nation under the previous ordering which made way for the

-| Prophecy was in fact evidence of the failure of the dispensation as well as of God&#8217;s patience under it.
+¦Prophecy was in fact evidence of the failure of the dispensation as well as of God's patience under it.
 Blessed to a remnant, it recalled to Moses and prophesied of Messiah.
 (See the last verses of Malachi.)

 {127}